 7. Pecorino

-This cheese is quite special, which makes it hard to find and often expensive.
+This cheese is quite extraordinary, making it hard to find and expensive.

 8. Semi-Soft Goat Cheese